 Joe Bennett is a columnist and author but far more importantly a former Riccartonian.
 He performed in several shows towards the end of last century, including Teachers, Pack of Girls, Tiggy Tiggy Touchwood and a wonderful absurdist production written by Patrick Evans, and he was several times Master of Ceremonies at the notorious Palace of Varieties.

-Giles works for New Zealand’s largest wine maker, Constellation Brands as an Area Sales Manager in Christchurch.
-Giles is English and moved here 11 years ago with his Christchurch born wife and their two teenage (now Adult) children.
+Giles runs Giles Tours taking small groups of wine lovers on a tour of the Waipara Valley.
+Giles is English and moved here 16 years ago with his Christchurch born wife and their two teenage (now Adult) children.

-He joined Riccarton Players in 2009 and is now in his 4th year on the Committee, and 2nd year as President.
+He joined Riccarton Players in 2009 and is now in his 13th year on the Committee, and 2nd term as President.

 Doug Clarke QSM